-Not everyone is a fan of settling in for the night, especially when nature’s nocturnal activities are at their best.
+Not everyone likes to settle in for the night, especially when nature’s nocturnal activities are at their peak.
 You can be a part of that wonder with the help of a night vision monocular.
 It can be used for hunting, camping, wildlife observation, or simply for security.
-Here are some of the best monoculars for seeing objects in the dark.
+Below are some of the best monoculars for seeing objects in the dark.

 More expensive than most monoculars.
 May drain the batteries after only four hours.
 It only has a 350-foot field of view.